albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

     `OpenStreetMap <https://www.openstreetmap.org>`__, under
     `ODbL <https://www.openstreetmap.org/copyright>`__.

+open flightmaps
+    A high quality VFR map provided by `open flightmaps <https://www.openflightmaps.org/>`__.
+    Note that details are visible at lower zoom distances smaller than 50 NM or 100 km.

 OpenStreetMap
     This is an online raster (i.e. based on images) map without hill shading.
     The tiles for this map are provided by `OpenStreetMap <https://www.openstreetmap.org>`__.